GOVERNANCE AND

 Sustainability

-WSA business units and CRG each have a Sustainability Scorecard against which they measure their sustainability performance twice yearly.
-These scorecards include a set of relevant sustainability KPIs and associated targets aligned to environmental and supply chain aspects of the GBJ.
+Woolworths (WSA) business units and Country Road Group (CRG) have a sustainability scorecard against which they measure their sustainability performance twice-yearly.
+The scorecards contain sustainability KPIs and associated targets aligned to environmental and supply chain aspects of the GBJ.
 A sustainability score is determined for each WSA business unit, WSA overall, and CRG by calculating the weighted average of each KPI’s performance against its associated target.

-WSA business units and CRG also have corporate scorecards that contain KPIs and targets aligned to the people and community aspects of the GBJ
+WSA business units and CRG also have corporate scorecards.
+These contain KPIs and targets aligned to the people and community aspects of the GBJ.

-Relevant KPIs and targets from these scorecards are included in employees’ and management’s personal performance scorecards across the Group as part of our Integrated Performance Management (IPM) system.
-Relevant KPIs would, for example, include BBBEE, local sourcing, carbon, electricity, waste, packaging, water, and responsibly sourced commodities.
+We include relevant KPIs and targets from these scorecards in employees’ and management’s personal performance scorecards across the Group as part of our Integrated Performance Management system.
+Relevant KPIs could, for example, include BBBEE, local sourcing, carbon, electricity, waste, packaging, water, and responsibly sourced commodities.

-The Sustainability Scorecard scores for WSA as a whole and CRG are specifically included as one of the indicators used to measure performance of the Group strategy.
-The scores also thereby influence the calculation of the Group CEO and executive directors’ variable pay.
+We specifically include the sustainability scorecard scores for WSA as a whole and CRG as one of the indicators used to measure the performance of the Group strategy.
+The scores also influence the calculation of the Group CEO’s and executive directors’ variable pay.

-In addition, GBJ-related KPIs have been included in the executives’ long-term incentive scheme.
-For more information thereon, refer to the Remuneration Report
+We have also included GBJ-related KPIs in the long-term incentive scheme for executives.
+For more information, refer to the Remuneration Report

-Supporting the GBJ programme across the Group are various policies and position statements.
-These policies and position statements cover our own operations, business partners and suppliers, and materials or products
+Various policies and position statements support the GBJ programme across the Group.
+These cover our operations, business partners, suppliers, and materials or products.

-Supporting reporting of GBJ performance against targets and against Sustainability, and corporate scorecards to management, Exco and the WHL Board and Committees, which ultimately inform decision-making, strategy, and business plans, as informed by data gathered and maintained in internal reporting systems and portals across the Group.
+GBJ performance against targets and sustainability and corporate scorecards is reported to management, Exco and the Board and committees, thereby informing decision-making, strategy and business plans.
+This is supported by data gathered and maintained in internal reporting systems and portals.